 The main focus of the analysis is on sustainability-related risks and opportunities to create value.
-The analysis is conducted with a double materiality perspective and looks both at the portfolio companies' external sustainability influence and how they are affected themselves from a sustainability perspective - financially and operationally.
-In cases where Industrivärden identifies strategic conditions, risks or value creation opportunities in which it wants to exercise influence, these are defined in Industrivärden's respective owner agendas, which form the foundation for Industrivärden's work.
-The owner agendas are revised at regular intervals and are set by Industrivärden's executive management.
+The analysis is made with a double materiality perspective and looks at both the portfolio companies' sustainability impact on people and society, as well as how they themselves are financially affected by external factors from a sustainability perspective.
+In cases where Industrivärden identifies strategic conditions, risks, or value creation opportunities in which it wants to exercise influence, these are defined in Industrivärden's respective owner agendas, which form the foundation for Industrivärden's work.
+The owner agendas are revised at regular intervals and are set by Industrivärden's Investment Committee, which is made up of relevant members of the Executive Management and representatives of the investment organization.

 Industrivärden exercises influence through representation in the portfolio companies' nominating committees and boards.
 The individuals who represent or have ties to Industrivärden are to have a current and pertinent understanding of the value creation measures identified for respective portfolio companies.
-Against this background, Industrivärden's owner agendas are continuously presented and evaluated by Industrivärden's board.
+Against this background, Industrivärden's owner agendas are regularly presented and evaluated by the Industrivärden board.
 This allows Industrivärden to have an influence on strategic sustainability issues over time.